nmeri17/suphle-docs/src/docs/v1/routing/index.md

 Authentication resumption happens before canary routing.
 Or, better put, authentication is evaluated for canaries attempting to read user status, before the app-wide one that terminates on user absence

-## Api Versioning
-Api endpoints are backwards compatible.
-We need the given version of a path.
-If it isn't specified on this version, we look for it on the previous version, recursively Lazy loading the route classes on demand
-ApiRoutes = [V1 => this->browserRoutes(), v2 => classB ] //

-1) request comes in for v1, we skip v2
-2)  v2, we slice the array from v2, and load backwards till a match is found

-You don't have to Extend api route collections as this would tightly couple each new collection to the previous one.
-Incoming collections should be able to pick up where their preceding collection left off

-We're not reading its parents automatically from a numerically indexed array of versions cuz it won't be immediately understood by a human reader

-API documentation should be cast in stone.
-This means that after generating documentation for a certain version of your API, once it has consumers or clients, that artifact should become immutable.
-New changes should be destined for a patch or minor release version

-## Route Inter-operability
-...after introduction

-talk about the config and applicable middleware if any ...
-It's not always that our APIs return the same response verbatim.
-Some developers may decide to follow one of the JSON specifications such as JSON-LD, Hapi, and what have you.
-In such case, we will simply plant a middleware in the stack that wraps all outgoing API response appropriately

-// example

 ## CRUD routes
 CRUD are operations commonly used for managing resources or entities.
 Rather than defining them for each entity in our application, the collection class offers the `_crud` method.
 It doesn't in itself return the required method, but a `CrudBuilder` object that enables us fashion the prepared renderers to our desired tastes.